students-teach-students/python-tools-for-students/CONTRIBUTING.md

 ### Write `TL;DR`'s or Examples

-We will leave the writing of `TL;DR`'s and examples mostly to the community, since this is the perfect opportunity, for you to get involved.
+We will leave the writing of `TL;DR`'s and examples mostly to the community, since this is the perfect opportunity, for __you__ to get involved.
 Not only is it a great start to work with git on an open source project, it will also help you to amplify your understanding of the tools we are teaching you.
 If you are writing examples make sure that they are documented (markdown cells) and explain what/why it is being done.
-Also make sure that the example you are using isn't so specific to your field of studying, that others will have problems understanding
+Also make sure that the example you are using isn't so specific to your field of studying, that others will have problems understanding (i.e. no detailed knowlage of quantum mechanics should be needed to understand your example.)

 ### Submit Feedback

-The best way to send feedback is to file an [issue at github](https://github.com/students-teach-students/python-tools-for-students/issues).
+The best way to send feedback, is to file an [issue at Github](https://github.com/students-teach-students/python-tools-for-students/issues).

 If you are proposing a topic: